-Depression is a mental illness, but it can affect your body as well as your mind.
-Sleep problems, for example, can be a symptom of depression.
-Trouble falling asleep or staying asleep is common in people who are depressed.
-But some people with depression may find that they sleep too much.
+Depression can affect your body as well as your mind.
+Trouble falling or staying asleep is common in people who are depressed.
+But some may find that they get too much shut-eye.

 Fatigue and Exhaustion

 If you feel so tired that you don't have energy for everyday tasks -- even when you sleep or rest a lot -- it may be a sign that you're depressed.
 Depression and fatigue together tend to make both conditions seem worse.

 When you live with ongoing pain it can raise your risk of depression.

 Depression may also lead to pain because the two conditions share chemical messengers in the brain.
 People who are depressed are three times as likely to get regular pain.

 Our brains and digestive systems are strongly connected, which is why many of us get stomachaches or nausea when we're stressed or worried.

 Depression can get you in your gut too -- causing nausea, indigestion, diarrhea, or constipation.

 One study shows that people with major depression are three times more likely to have migraines, and people with migraines are five times more likely to get depressed.